Underwater diving

 Groups are limited to a maximum of ten people.
 Scuba diving is not a recognized Y+S sport and can therefore not be practised in the context of Y+S. Other courses must take place under the supervision of qualified instructors.

 If necessary, groups can contact Sisport Sagl to book qualified instructors.
 Sisport Sagl has the necessary equipment for scuba diving.
-For more information and details of the sport safety requirements at CST, please refer to the links on the right side of this page.
+For more information and details of the sport safety requirements at CST, please refer to the links below.

 CH-6598 Tenero